-Despite this stagnating development in the cosmetics sector in general and colour cosmetics in particular, many other cosmetic product categories continued to flourish in 2018.
+Despite this stagnating state of affairs in the cosmetics sector in general and colour cosmetics in particular, many other cosmetic product categories continued to flourish in 2019.
 This was especially valid for skincare, which has attracted more focused attention in recent years thanks to a variety of new trends and product ranges launched on the market.
-In Great Britain, the market value of skincare products was 2.28 billion British pounds in 2018, marking a growth trend of four consecutive years.
+In Great Britain, the market value of skincare products was 2.2 billion British pounds in 2019, marking a return back to more dynamic figures after the previous year's slight decrease.
 Similarly, fragrances saw increased market value, especially from 2013 onwards.
-By 2018, this market was worth over 1.8 billion British pounds.
+By 2019, this market was worth over 1.74 billion British pounds.

-On the retail side of the spectrum, over the past decade, UK retail stores specializing in cosmetics and personal care increased their turnover from selling such products, going from 2.7 billion in 2008 to over 4.5 billion British pounds in 2017.
-Between 2008 and 2012, although the number of such establishments fluctuated, by 2017 there were over 1,400 stores for the retail sales of cosmetic and toiletry articles in the UK, the highest number within that period of time.
+On the retail side of the spectrum, over the past decade, UK retail stores specializing in cosmetics and personal care increased their turnover from selling such products, going from 2.7 billion in 2008 to over 5.3 billion British pounds in 2018.
+Between 2008 and 2012, although the number of such establishments fluctuated, by 2018 there were an additional 93 stores on the year prior for the retail sales of cosmetic and toiletry articles in the UK, making this the highest number within that period of time.

 One booming global trend in the cosmetics sector is the growing demand for and availability of organic and natural cosmetic products.
 In the UK, the sales value of certified organic health and beauty products currently stands at over 86 million British pounds.
 Although organic beauty may still be considered niche compared with conventional cosmetics, the growth in the industry has been nothing short of phenomenal, with sales tripling since 2010.